Ex-Boston Grand Prix executive charged in fraud, tax scheme

 An email was sent to a public defender listed as Casey’s attorney in court records.

-Authorities said Casey got nearly $750,000 from financing companies for an ice rink he owned in Peabody by submitting fake invoices for equipment, among other things.
+Authorities said Casey got nearly $750,000 from financing companies, claiming he needed money for equipment at the rink he owned in Peabody, by submitting fake invoices, falsely inflated personal and corporate tax returns and other things.
 He also got $145,000 in small business loans for the ice rink more than two months after he sold the rink, prosecutors said.

 Authorities said most of the money that was loaned to Casey was never repaid.
 Officials say he laundered the money he got from the fraud scheme.